Here's who is in contention for Rhinos' big home game against Giants this week

-Leeds Rhinos v Huddersfield Giants: Squad named for Super League rivals round
+Leeds Rhinos v Huddersfield Giants: Squads named for Super League rivals round

 Four players are back in contention for Leeds Rhinos’ home clash with Huddersfield Giants on Thursday.